jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (1) An unemployment benefit must be paid to a person granted the benefit at the appropriate rate in Schedule 9.
 (2)
 (3) If no payment is made under this section in respect of the spouse or partner of a person granted an unemployment benefit, the chief executive may increase the rate of unemployment benefit payable to a beneficiary by an amount not exceeding the amount specified in clause 2 of Schedule 9 in respect of any person who for the time being has the care of the home of the beneficiary.
-(4) If an applicant for an unemployment benefit has a spouse or partner who is ineligible for a benefit because of— then the rate of unemployment benefit that the applicant is entitled to receive during the period of non-entitlement of the spouse or partner is the appropriate rate in clause 5 of Schedule 9.
+(4) If an applicant for an unemployment benefit has a spouse or partner who is ineligible for a benefit because of—then the rate of unemployment benefit that the applicant is entitled to receive during the period of non-entitlement of the spouse or partner is the appropriate rate in clause 5 of Schedule 9.
   (a) The application of section 60H (which relates to voluntary unemployment or loss of employment through misconduct etc); or
   (ab) the application of section 117 (which relates to sanctions that may be imposed for failures to comply with work test or other obligations and work preparation interviews and exercises); or
   (b) A strike, either by himself or herself, or by fellow members of the same union (as defined in section 91(2)) at the same place of employment,—